mari-annam/estonian-ocr/README.md

 - Alternatively, you can use other pretrained models from Hugging Face or locally stored models (architecture-compatible)

 **Parameters**
 - We have used temperature=0.7, top_p=0.1, top_k=40 throughout our test codes, but these can be easily changed according to your needs

+### Grading models

+**Data Format**
+- Training input: JSON file (.json)
+    - structured according to the task (see cer_predictor_train.json for CER predictions or prediction_grading_train.json for prediction grading)
+- Testing input: CSV file (.csv)
+    - the same for both grading models (see ocr_data.test)

+**Model Selection**
+- Same as for the correction models

+**Parameters**
+- Same as for the correction models

+### Synthetic errors

+**Probability method**
+- Firstly, run align_texts.py to align the OCR and ground truth texts (expected input format: JSON)
+- Then, run find_replacement_probabilities.py and as the input file, use the output of align_texts.py.
+This will give you a JSON file with all the replacement probabilities in the texts
+-  Finally, you can run synthetic_errors_probability.py to introduce synthetic errors to ground truth texts.
+The expected inputs are: ground truth texts (JSON) and the replacement probabilities file (JSON)

+**Common and random errors methods**
+- The expected input is a JSON file containing ground truth texts
+- The output contains ground truths and the synthetically made OCR texts, also in JSON format